 Planting the Seed of Soccer Across America: Danny Beerseed

 By Kirsten Schlewitz / Senior West Coast Beer and Aston Villa Correspondent

 I may be a law student at Lewis and Clark, but soccer is my true love, with beer coming in a distant second.
-That's not to say I don't love beer--I've tasted over a thousand different brews, and listed many of them onRatebeer.
+That's not to say I don't love beer--I've tasted over a thousand different brews, am a bit obsessed with my "33 Beers" notebooks, and love my Untappd app.
 Living in Portland, Oregon, I attend quite a few festivals and tastings, and am able to argue passionately about the merits of Cascade hops vs. Chinook.

 Check out all the great FBM gear in our "Swag Store".blog comments powered by Disqus